learnbyexample/Command-line-text-processing/gnu_awk.md

     * Like `C` language, braces not needed for single statements within `if`, but consider that `{}` is used for clarity
     * From this explicit syntax, remove the outer `{}`, `if` and `()` used for `if`
 * As we'll see later, this allows to mash up few lines of program compactly on command line itself
-    * Of course, for medium to large programs, it is better to put the code in separate file
+    * Of course, for medium to large programs, it is better to put the code in separate file.
+See [awk scripts](#awk-scripts) section

 ```bash
 $ # awk '$1=="apple"{print $2}' fruits.txt